jeanshotjack/BUTMETCS-601-FormValid/README.md

-# Shakespearean Client-Side Form Validation
+# Shakespearean/Medieval Client-Side Form Validation
 A small form validation project created by Jean Shalenkova for CS601 at Boston University, 2021.

 ## Concept